CBU-97 Sensor Fuzed Weapon: History

-The weapon is in production since 1992 and it was first deployed, but not used, during Operation Allied Force when NATO entered the Kosovo War.
+The weapon has been in production since 1992 and it was first deployed, but not used, during Operation Allied Force when NATO entered the Kosovo War.
 Sensor-fused weapons were first fired in combat during the 2003 invasion of Iraq.

 In 2010 the US government announced the sale to India of 512 CBU-105 Sensor Fuzed Weapons.
 The expected platform is the SEPECAT Jaguar.

 Saudi Arabia has also requested the CBU-105.
 In May 2015, Human Rights Watch reported on, and criticized, the Saudi use of the CBU-105 SFW during the Saudi Arabian-led intervention in Yemen.

 The United States last bought SFWs in 2007, after which it continued to be produced for export.
 In September 2016, Textron announced it would no longer produce the weapon, citing low demand as well as international controversy over the use of cluster munitions.

 Operators

-In addition to the United States, the CBU-105 has been ordered by India, Oman, Saudi Arabia, South Korea, Turkey, and the United Arab Emirates.
+In addition to the United States, the CBU-105 has been ordered by Singapore, India, Oman, Saudi Arabia, South Korea, Turkey, and the United Arab Emirates.